notJust-dev/notjustdev/content/posts/2021-12-02-react-native-environment-setup-windows/index.md

 Now you can select the theme of Visual Studio Code that you prefer *(don't forget the story about UI themes that I told you before)* and run the project.
 Visual Studio Code has a lot of very useful extensions for React Native developers that will make you code faster, cleaner, prevent bugs and in general make coding a lot more enjoyable.
 If you want to see what are those extensions and learn how to add them to your Visual Studio Code I recommend watching [TOP 10 VSCode Extensions for React/React Native Developers (2021)](https://www.youtube.com/watch?v=jCzJYyknKGg).

-To run the project, just open the terminal in Visual Studio Code by clicking CTRL + \` (that little button in the top left of your keyboard below the ESC button, you are welcome 😉) and just type `npm start` which will start the development server.
-Then you should open a new terminal window by presing CTRL + SHIFT + \` (same little button under ESC) and in the new terminal typing `npm run android`, which will build and run your application on the android virtual device.
+To run the project, just open the terminal in Visual Studio Code by pressing CTRL + \` (that little button in the top left of your keyboard below the ESC button, you are welcome 😉) and just type `npm start` which will start the development server.
+Then you should open a new terminal window by pressing CTRL + SHIFT + \` (same little button under ESC) and in the new terminal typing `npm run android`, which will build and run your application on the android virtual device.

 ## Now you can start coding!!!  🥳

-But in order to start learning React Native the right way, I highly encourage you to visit [notJust.dev Youtube Channel](https://www.youtube.com/channel/UCYSa_YLoJokZAwHhlwJntIA) where you will find plenty of free projects and tutorials to follow, which will most certainly increase your React Native knowledge and skill!
+But in order to start learning React Native the right way, I highly encourage you to visit [notJust.dev YouTube Channel](https://www.youtube.com/channel/UCYSa_YLoJokZAwHhlwJntIA) where you will find plenty of free projects and tutorials to follow, which will most certainly increase your React Native knowledge and skill!

-I would recommend you to start with the [Tesla Clone](https://www.youtube.com/watch?v=iQ_0Fd_N3Mk), which is a beginner friendly tutorial that will cover all the basics and get you up and running with your first React Native project.
+I would recommend you to start with the [Tesla Clone](https://www.youtube.com/watch?v=iQ_0Fd_N3Mk), which is a beginner-friendly tutorial that will cover all the basics and get you up and running with your first React Native project.

 I hope this guide was clear, comprehensive, and helped you to easily install as well as setup everything that you need in order to start working on your first React Native application.